-- Tainted by the Preview: The roster being revealed to only have 12 characters did not go over well, considering that it was originally reported that the game would have 12 franchises - rather than merely 12 characters - represented.
+Tainted by the Preview: The roster being revealed to only have 12 characters did not go over well, considering that it was originally reported that the game would have 12 franchises - rather than merely 12 characters - represented.
 On top of that, these 12 characters are only taken from four Nicktoon series (3 of which were represented in previous entries in the series) out of the dozens that were around at the time of the game's release, which is often considered a huge waste of the Nickelodeon license.

-- They Wasted a Perfectly Good Plot: The fact that the game chooses to only have twelve characters from only four Nicktoons and draw tracks only from said four Nicktoons in a Nickelodeon crossover kart racer in 2018 (when there are now more than 30+ Nicktoons to draw characters from compared to the >15 Nicktoons that there were in Nicktoons Racing back in 2001) is just such a huge waste of the extensive and versatile Nickelodeon license.
+They Wasted a Perfectly Good Plot: The fact that the game chooses to only have twelve characters from only four Nicktoons and draw tracks only from said four Nicktoons in a Nickelodeon crossover kart racer in 2018 (when there are now plenty of Nicktoons to draw characters from compared to the handful of Nicktoons that there were when Nicktoons Racing was released back in 2000) is just considered such a huge waste of the extensive and versatile Nickelodeon license.
 Not even Nicktoons that were incredibly popular and/or still running at the time the game was released such as The Loud House were included, nor were ones that were never featured in any of the previous Nickelodeon racing games such as My Life as a Teenage Robot and Rocko's Modern Life.
 Fortunately, the sequel includes a much wider array of Nicktoons represented.

 Unexpected Character: While Tommy and Angelica were obvious choices for playable Rugrats representation, not many expected Reptar to make the cut as well, and over more prominent characters like Chuckie (who wouldn't be added until the game's sequel), Phil, Lil, or Kimi to bootnote Phil and Lil do make a cameo in one of the Rugrats tracks.

 Tropes for Nickelodeon Kart Racers 2: Grand Prix: